MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 > [!NOTE]
 > Azure Data Explorer output connection only supports “Managed Identity” (incorrect link, added for reference…need to update a new one) for authentication.
 As part of output creation, database monitor and database ingestor permission will be granted to Azure Stream Analytics job MSI.

 There are various methods to create Azure Data Explorer output connection to Azure Stream Analytics job.
-See the following links for walkthroughs of each method.
+See the following tabs to create an Azure Data Explorer output connection by using Azure portal or by using Azure Resource Manager template.

 ## Prerequisites